How many seasons do you think there are in the world of fashion? Most people would say four:

 think about it too much.
 After becoming a tailor, I got this “ahaa”-moment: quality over quantity,

 style over trend and it is all about the details.
-After this chance in my thinking, I started to look for
+After this change in my thinking, I started to look for

 information about how the fashion industry operates, how it affects me as a consumer, and how it